abdphyr/laravel-tsk/README.md

 ## About Project

-- This is laravel app created by me.
+- This is laravel app created by Abdumannon.
 - This project include `Auth`, `Mail`, `Queue`, `Role middleware`, `Question-Answer with email`, `CRUD`,  `mysql`.